OlivierLD/3DPrinting/OpenSCAD/SolarPanelStand/README.md

 ## README

 - The idea is to extend the project featured [here](https://github.com/OlivierLD/raspberry-coffee/tree/master/Project.Trunk/SunFlower).
 In the original project, the panel is moved by some small micro-servos.
-This was used mostly to validate the software part, the one used to get to the sun's position.
+This was used mostly to validate the software part, the one used to get to the sun's position in the sky.
+- This project contains what's needed to build all the required _hardware_ parts.
+The `stl` files (to send to the 3D printer) are generated from the provided `OpenSCAD` scripts, as explained below.

 #### A first preview